 The percentage of protein should be higher especially if the product is advertised as being grain-free.
 Wheat is a grain that many dogs have allergies or sensitivities to.
 Potato is a complex carbohydrate (starch) that may fill a dog up but does not offer much in the way of nutrient value.
 A four-pound bag of dog food costs $24, It is sold online and at retail pet stores.

-Hi-Tek Naturals have several lines of dog foods.
+The Honest Kitchen has several lines of dog foods.
 The perfectly natural line has a puppy formula, an adult dog, and a senior variety.
-All are advertised as being complete and balanced.
-There is a signature line of dog food that has classics, exotics, and baked dog food in lamb, chicken, and pork.
+All are advertised as being complete and balanced as well as totally human-grade.
+There is a signature line of dog food that has different recipes with various meats and vegetables.
+The Honest Kitchen also makes toppers and treats.

-There is another line that is grain-free and includes lamb and herring, Alaskan fish recipe, and chicken and duck.
-These grain-free alternatives include potato or starch as one of the major ingredients.
-These dog food are likely to be filling for a dog, but they generally provide less than 20% of protein.
-There is, in addition, a premium blend of dog food for overweight and active dogs.
+There is another line that is grain-free and includes beef and fruits, fish recipes, as well as chicken and turkey.
+These grain-free alternatives include potato or starch as key ingredients.
+These dog food are likely to be filling for a dog, and generally provide 20% of protein.
+There is, in addition, a premium line of snacks and cookies for healthy active dogs.
 The active dog food contains a bit more protein than the other varieties—at 26%.
-Unfortunately, though, it also lists wheat as one of its main ingredients.
-Dogs with food sensitivities may want to steer clear of this particular variety.
+Fortunately, most of their products do not list wheat or grains as one main ingredient.
+Dogs with food sensitivities may want to devour this particular brand’s pet food.

-A thirty-pound bag of dog food costs $60.
+A 10-lb box will set you back over $70 – and this is the cost of quality and premium dog food.
 One problem with some of these natural products is that once the package is opened the dog food may spoil more easily.
 It probably does not save much money if the nutritional content of the dog food is subject to deterioration.
-This dog food is available online and is sold at Walmart.
+This dog food is available online and is sold on Chewy and Amazon.